How to Apply

 For 11th grade, 12th grade and PG applicants, you may submit results from the PSAT, SAT, ACT or State or County mandated testing from the past two years.

 For applicants whose first language is not English, we require a recent test of English aptitude.
 The most common test our applicants take is the Test of English as a Foreign Language (TOEFL) which can be done at a testing center or, temporarily for those in countries with public health concerns, via TOEFL’s Special Home Edition test.
 Visit the ETS website or call 609-771-7100 for more information.
 Cheshire Academy’s TOEFL code is 8672.
-Alternatively, we also accept a Duolingo Test, the IELTS, and Cambridge English Exam.
+Alternatively, we also accept the IELTS and Cambridge English Exam.
+If there are special circumstances which make these three options impossible, please reach out to us for approval to submit an online English text like Duolingo or Pearson.

 4. Schedule an online interview